 Charlie loves Johnny Boy like a brother, appoints himself his protector, and sticks with him after he is abandoned by everyone else (and at the cost of his own safety), all in the misguided belief that, in his self-righteousness, he can save the kid from the consequences of flaunting the code.

-Ultimately, Charlie is the author of his own downfall – Genuine gangster aspirants are not hamstrung by compassion.
+Ultimately, Charlie – who is essentially director Martin Scorsese’s semiautobiographical stand-in (the director actually uses his own voice for the character’s narration) – is the author of his own downfall.
+Genuine gangster aspirants are not hamstrung by compassion.

 With a budget in the neighbourhood of $600,000, Mean Streets (originally titled Season Of The Witch) is thrilling in every aspect.
 The scenes are concise and coherent, the dialogue crisp and sharp.
 The acting is exceptional, with De Niro at his most explosive.